Matthew 12: 38-42,

 “Then some of the scribes and Pharisees answered him, saying, ‘Teacher, we wish to see a sign from you.’
 But he answered them, ‘An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah.
 For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.
 The men of Nineveh will rise up at the judgment with this generation and condemn it, for they repented at the preaching of Jonah, and behold, something greater than Jonah is here.
 The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.'”

-What makes the Pharisees’ request peculiar was that they had already received a sign.
 Interestingly enough, the Jews in John 6 had also received a major sign moments before their asking Jesus as well!
 In John 6, Jesus fed 5,000 people moments before the Jews in asked him for proof.
-In the same way, the Pharisees in Matthew 12 ask for a sign moments after Jesus healed a man from a demon.
+In the same way, the Pharisees in Matthew 12 above ask for a sign moments after Jesus released a man from demon possession.

 This proves the point made here.
 Jesus clearly can’t win.
-He gave them a sign, and they accused Him of being a demon.
+He gives no sign, and they accuse Him of having no proof.
+He gives them a sign, and they accused Him of being a demon.
 Why wouldn’t they simply do the same thing when He gives them the sign they are currently demanding, moments after receiving a sign?

-Romans 1 reveals to us today that unbelievers do not disbelieve due to a lack of signs or proofs, but because of their sin and hardened hearts toward God.
-Unbelief is a spiritual problem; not a logical, intellectual, or scientific one.
+Romans 1 reveals that unbelievers do not disbelieve due to a lack of signs or proofs, but because of their sin and hardened hearts toward God.
+Unbelief is a spiritual problem, not a logical, intellectual, or scientific one.

-The sign Jesus does tell them to hang on for is Scripture (the OT prophesied of the resurrection)!
-Jesus tells them that His future death and resurrection will be the sign they need; but Jesus phrases His response as to demonstrate that He is not pointing to a resurrection in a vacuum.
-He doesn’t say “I’ll prove it by rising from the dead!”
+The sign Jesus does tell them they have is Scripture Jesus tells them that His future death and resurrection will be the sign they need, but Jesus phrases His response as to demonstrate that He is not pointing to a resurrection in a vacuum.
+He does not simply tell them He would conquer death.
 He instead grounds His proof in Scripture.
-He calls His Jewish audience to see that He is the fulfillment of the OT, that He is the Messiah, by explaining that Jonah was a type of Himself.
-Thus, the resurrection not only demonstrated the raw power of God and the anointing of His Son Jesus, but it more so proved Jesus as the Son of David.
+He calls His Jewish audience to see that He is the fulfillment of the Old Testament, that He is the Messiah, by explaining that Jonah was a type of Himself.
+Thus, the resurrection not only demonstrated the raw power of God, but it more so proved Jesus as being the Son of David, the Messiah.
 Jesus came to be the new and better Jonah.